How to Maintain Balance as a New Work From Home Mom

 Be careful working at night.
 What I mean by that is you need to resist the urge to get more work done after dinner or after younger kids go to bed.
 Once in a while is fine, but you need to have that time to do other things besides work.
 Spend that time connecting with your hubby, pets, friends or older kids.
 Spend that time on your self-care or relaxing.
 You can’t work all day every day without burning out.

 Guard your weekends.
 Weekends are not for work, especially when you’re a new work from home mom.
 Weekends, much like evenings, are for connecting and recharging.
 No working woman, find something better to do.

 We work to have a life, not the other way around.
 Working from home doesn’t change that but you have to be more conscious of it creeping into your personal time.
 For a new work from home moms especially, maintaing balance is the key to maintaining sanity.

 If you’re a work from home mom, how do you maintain balance?

-This post is part of a blog hop from Blogs & Business.
+This post is part of a blog hop.
 Check out some of the other awesome blogs participating: